George Buchan of Kelloe: Author

-Death and memorial and will
+Death, memorial and will

 Buchan died on 3 January 1856, in the eighty-first year of his age.

 His last days were spent with his sister, Miss Margaret Buchan, the youngest and last remaining member of the family, who only survived her brother six weeks.
 In the closing sentence of the inscription on a marble tablet to his memory in Edrom church, it is says “Zealous in every good work for the service of God and the benefit of mankind, his active benevolence and munificent bounty endeared him to the poor; while his rare mental endowments, his high-toned principle, and his consistency of character, obtained universal respect and esteem.

 From 1813, when he entered on the possession of Kelloe, Mr Buchan took a large share in county business.
 In addition to the contributions made by him during his life-time, Mr Buchan, by his will, bequeathed a permanent annual supplement of £25 to the minister of Boston Church, £3000 to the Sustentation Fund, £1500 for Aged and Infirm Ministers, £500 for Bursaries, and £5000 for the Missionary Schemes of the Free Church.